shusyaM/open-kilda/docs/design/domain-model/domain-model.md

 - Remove code duplication

 ## The idea
-Create a layer with domain objects which contain logic and data and separate domain logic from DB and Transport layers.
+Create a layer with domain objects which contains logic and data and separate domain logic from DB and Transport layers.

 ## Diagrams